Kaiser Permanente research finds risk difference more pronounced in women, Asians and Pacific Islanders, and people under 40

-The study found that people with HIV were 68% more likely to develop heart failure than those who did not have HIV, and people who were age 40 or younger, female, or of Asian or Pacific Islander ethnicity at the highest risk.
+The study found that people with HIV were 68% more likely to develop heart failure than those who did not have HIV, and people who were age 40 or younger, female, or of Asian Pacific Islander ethnicity were at the highest risk.

 “In terms of young people, it’s possible that they had fewer other complicating health issues which made heart failure stand out,” said the study’s first author Alan S. Go, MD, a senior research scientist at the Division of Research.
 “In women, some data suggest HIV may have a greater impact on their cardiac function than it does in men, due in part to hormonal regulation and enhanced myocardial fibrosis, but that needs to be investigated further.
 And, overall, not a lot is known about cardiac issues and HIV among Asians and Pacific Islanders.”

 The analyses accounted for whether a person had risk factors for heart disease or was on medications to prevent heart problems.
 “Our study showed that the higher risk wasn’t due to differences in access to care,” said Go.
 “They were all getting the highest quality care.”
 The study also showed that the higher heart failure risk was not because people with HIV had more risk factors for heart disease or just experienced more heart attacks.
 In fact, there was a higher prevalence of risk factors for cardiovascular disease among those without HIV, Go said.